ee538/fall24-project-niveditha-7/REPORT.md

 - Returns appropriate messages if a valid path cannot be constructed.

 ### **Additional Notes**

-- **Optimization Techniques**:
-  - Dynamic programming significantly improves performance for mid-sized datasets.
-  - For larger datasets, heuristic approaches (e.g., 2-opt or 3-opt) can be considered for faster, approximate solutions.

 - **Edge Cases**:
   - Single location: Returns the same location with a distance of `0`.